 Final Draft Writer app for iPhone and iPad

-Final Draft Mobile lets you write, edit and read Final Draft scripts on your iPad or iPhone.
+Final Draft Writer lets you write, edit and read Final Draft scripts on your iPad or iPhone.
 Create new scripts or edit existing ones with easy-to-use features such as Tab and Enter navigation, ScriptNotes™, SmartType™, and more.

 Easily move your Final Draft 10 scripts from desktop to iPad or iPhone and back again via iCloud, Dropbox, or email.
 Your scripts will appear perfectly paginated and formatted to industry standards every time.